Squarespace vs GoDaddy: Which One's Actually Worth It in 2026?

 • Commerce Advanced: $49/month

-• GoDaddy: Offers 24/7 phone and chat support, but quality can vary depending on the issue.
+• GoDaddy: 24/7 phone and chat support.
+Response quality can vary depending on the issue and the agent.
+Phone support is a plus for users who prefer talking to a person.

 Squarespace